lunacorn/rocketawesome/README.md

 the sidebar.rasi goes in /usr/share/rofi/themes as it has matching colors and needs to be written/overwritten there

-the .Xdefaults is to be placed in ~/
+the .Xdefaults and .themes/ is to be placed in ~/

 the other files are to be placed in .config/awesome/